pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/Diagnosing_biased_Inference_with_Divergences.myst.md

 It is important to point out that the pathological samples from the trace are not necessarily concentrated at the funnel: when a divergence is encountered, the subtree being constructed is rejected and the transition samples uniformly from the existing discrete trajectory.
 Consequently, divergent samples will not be located exactly in the region of high curvature.

-In `pymc3`, we recently implemented a warning system that also saves the information of _where_ the divergence occurs, and hence you can visualize them directly.
+In `pymc`, we recently implemented a warning system that also saves the information of _where_ the divergence occurs, and hence you can visualize them directly.
 To be more precise, what we include as the divergence point in the warning is the point where that problematic leapfrog step started.
 Some could also be because the divergence happens in one of the leapfrog step (which strictly speaking is not a point).
 But nonetheless, visualizing these should give a closer proximate where the funnel is.

 Notices that only the first 100 divergences are stored, so that we don't eat all memory.